klejdiLOL/i3-Dotfiles-OM-personal_only-/README.md

 # i3-Dotfiles-OM-personal_only-
 # i3 Dotfiles for the OM i3 Spin (MY CONTRIBUTION ONLY)

 These are dotfiles for the i3 OM Community Spin.
-They're all configured to work on the specified directories, and any change in paths will result in a break.
+They're all configured to work on the specified directories, and any change in paths **!!WILL RESULT IN A BREAK!!**.

 **Some files aren't fully modified from me, rather, just tested from me.**

 ## List of current dotfiles